 Scientists are working on a number of other foods that can benefit from CRISPR, such as potatoes that are lower in gluten and higher in fiber and soybeans that produce oil that is able to withstand higher cooking heat without producing trans-fat.

-How Will We Use the Technology in the Future?
+How Will We Use the CRISPR Technology in the Future?

-The future of CRIPSR gene editing and other tools have plenty of potential and various applications, but there are still concerns and issues that need to be worked out.
+The future of CRISPR gene editing and other tools have plenty of potential and various applications, but there are still concerns and issues that need to be worked out.

 Possible ways we may be able to use CRISPR in the future include: